sort-jh/Applied-Trend-Analysis-in-R/README.md

 4. Brainstorm additional public health applications for these tools in their communities

 ## Data Sources
-We use all-cause mortality data downloaded from CDC Wonder and adjusted for this training. **Data disclaimer: The data do not represent actual data from Michigan.
+We use all-cause mortality data downloaded from CDC WONDER and adjusted for this training. **Data disclaimer: The data do not represent actual data from Michigan.
 The dataset was adapted from CDC WONDER data and modified to maintain overall trends and include artifically simulated small counts.
 Please do not use the data for anything beyond learning purposes.**

-The process of transforming the data included downloading county-level underlying cause of death data by county and month for Michigan from 2010 to 2020 from CDC Wonder.
+The process of transforming the data included downloading county-level underlying cause of death data by county and month for Michigan from 2010 to 2020 from CDC WONDER.
 We also pulled count of death data grouped by month, race, county, and age group (18-64 and 65+).
-When death counts for a group were between 1 and 9, data were suppressed by CDC Wonder to protect privacy.
+When death counts for a group were between 1 and 9, data were suppressed by CDC WONDER to protect privacy.
 We manipulated the aggregate data into line level data and assigned the suppressed data values between 1 and 9 based on the total sums for each grouping.

 Population estimates to calculate mortality rates were obtained using Census and American Community Surveys population estimates for Michigan between 2010 and 2020.